wdescamps/side_projects/ObsidianGPT/MyNewVault/ Numerical Data/ k.md

 This code generates a dataset of 300 points in 2D, with three distinct clusters.
 It then applies the k-means algorithm with k=3 to fit the data and predict the cluster labels.
 Finally, it plots the data points and cluster centroids to visualize the clustering results.

+## Resources

+i.
+Scikit-learn k-means clustering documentation: This official documentation provides a detailed description and implementation of the k-means clustering algorithm using the Scikit-learn library in Python. (https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) ii.
+K-means tutorial from Scratch: This tutorial explains how to implement the k-means algorithm from scratch in Python using NumPy. (https://datasciencelab.wordpress.com/2013/12/12/clustering-with-k-means-in-python/) iii.
+K-means Clustering with TensorFlow: This tutorial demonstrates how to implement k-means clustering using TensorFlow, a powerful machine learning library. (https://www.tensorflow.org/addons/tutorials/networks_dynamic_clustering)

 **See Also**:

 - [[ Linear Regression]]